-Your personal data will be keep for as long as you have a valid membership to this website.
-Having a valid membership means you have granted us an access key via the API or SoundCloud or Twitter.
-If you have canceled the key or it has been removed you personal data account data is removed with 3 days.
+Your personal data will be stored on file for as long as you have a valid membership to this website.
+Having a valid membership means you have granted us an access key via the Twitter API or SoundCloud API.
+If you have cancelled the access key validity or it has been removed you personal data account data is removed within three days.

 Section 7: Amendments